World’s biggest Primark opens in Birmingham

-The world’s biggest Primark store is opening in Birmingham, bringing water fountains, charging points and recycling areas to shoppers.
+The world’s biggest Primark has opened its doors in Birmingham, featuring water fountains, charging points and recycling areas.

+Around 300 shoppers, some who arrived as early as 6am, queued up to enter the outsize store, which opened up 12 minutes early at 9.48am on Thursday.

 The five-floor building features three food venues, including a Disney-themed cafe, a Disney shopping area, beauty studio and Hogwarts Wizarding World section.